anamika-001/lab-javascript-functions-and-arrays/README.md

 ### Progression 4.2: Array of strings

-Declare a function named `averageWordLength` that receives as a single argument an array of words and returns the average length of the words:
+Declare a function named `

+` that receives as a single argument an array of words and returns the average length of the words:

 **Starter Code**